lala-la-flaca/DevOpsBootcamp_8_Jenkins_SharedLibrary/README.md

            }
    }
    ```
-6. Create a new branch for the java-maven-app repository called jenkins-shared-library.
+6. Create a new branch for the java-maven-app repository named Jenkins-shared-library.
-7. Edit the JenkinsFile from the java-maven-app to call the buildJar.groovy and buildImage.groovy,  as follows:
+7. Edit the Jenkinsfile in the java-maven-app repository to call the buildJar.groovy and buildImage.groovy files as shown below:

    ```bash
     stage("build jar"){